-t the beginning of the 2021-2022 school year, all District employees will return to physical work locations and school sites.
-SLPS recognizes the importance of balancing the restart of school and the necessity of mitigating risks for staff and students returning to school and has prepared for it.
-The following guidelines outline the District's precautionary measures to ensure employees return to District buildings safely.
+t the beginning of the 2021-2022 school year, all District employees returned to physical work locations and school sites.
+SLPS recognizes the important of balancing the restart of school and the necessity of mitigating risks for staff and students who returned to school.
+The following guidelines outline the District's precautionary measures to ensure employees returned in District buildings safely.